Literary-Insights/blog/src/content/blog/More Sales Please - Sara Nasser Dalrymple.txt-1.md

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=more-sales-please-sara-nasser-dalrymple)

- Here is a summary of the praise for the book "More Sales Please":

 - The book provides practical advice and tools for small business owners to promote their business and make more sales without increasing their workload.
 It demystifies selling and empowers business owners to promote themselves with confidence.